Will ALMA Reveal the True Core Mass Function of Protoclusters?

 To extract the 3D cores from the 2\,pc\,$\times$\,2\,pc\,$\times$\,250\,pc columns of each map, we use the clumpfind algorithm introduced in \citet{Padoan+07imf}.
 To avoid confusion with other clumpfind algorithm in the literature, we here refer to this algorithm as {\sl Dendro} for the first time.
 While the algorithm was designed to select gravitationally unstable cores \citep[see][]{Pelkonen+21}, it can also be used as a straightforward dendrogram \citep{Rosolowsky+08}, without imposing a gravitational instability condition while building the tree.
 In this case, cores are simply defined as connected overdensities that cannot be split into two or more overdensities of amplitude $\delta n / n > f$. {\sl Dendro} scans the density field with discrete density levels, each of amplitude $f$ relative to the previous one.
 Only the connected regions above each density level are retained.
 The final (unsplit) core of each branch is retained.
 Each core is assigned only the mass within the density isosurface that defines the core (below that density level the core would be merged with its next neighbor).

 The {\sl Dendro} algorithm depends only on three parameters: (1) the spacing of the discrete density levels, $f$, (2) the minimum density above which cores are selected, $n_{\rm min}$, and (3) the minimum number of cells per core.
 In principle, there is no need to define a minimum density, but in practice it speeds up the algorithm.
 In this work we adopt $n_{\rm min}=10^4$~cm$^{-3}$, which is appropriate for prestellar cores.
 The parameter $f$ is set by looking for numerical convergence of the mass distribution with decreasing values of $f$.
-We find that the mass distribution above approximately 1\,$M_{\odot}$ is stable in the range of values between $f=32\%$ and $f=2\%$, while at the lowest masses the number of cores slightly increases with decreasing $f$, but with a clear tendency to converge at around $f=2\%$.
+We find that the mass distribution above approximately 1\,$M_{\odot}$ is stable in the range of values between $f=32\%$ and $f=2\%$\footnote{In the range of masses between 1 and 10\,$M_{\odot}$, the slopes of the mass distributions computed with $f=2\%$ and $f=8\%$ differ by only 4\%.}, while at the lowest masses the number of cores slightly increases with decreasing $f$, but with a clear tendency to converge at around $f=2\%$.